 Trade Licence (for Czech Legal Persons) - Brno EN

-Notification of an unqualified trade by founders of a newly founded limited liability company with its registered office in Czechia
+Notification of an unqualified trade by founders or directors of a limited liability company with its registered office in Czechia

-How to found a limited liability company (společnost s ručením omezeným – s.r.o.)
+How to found and register a limited liability company (společnost s ručením omezeným – s.r.o.)

 The founders of the company may be Czech or foreign natural or legal persons.
 The same applies to the director(s) of the company.

-For more information on founding a company please contact a notary or a lawyer.
+For more information on founding a company and on registration of a company in the commercial register please contact a notary or a lawyer.

 Why is a trade licence needed?